 The frowning crack on the pot below says it all.
 Of the 4 large Onggi style pots I bisque fired (with about a 20 hour candle) exactly 4 of the pots cracked.
 Between the clay body, speed of drying, application of slip, and coil joining technique, I feel that I can make some changes to fix this problem in the future.
 If anyone has any advice on a clay recipe that may be up for the rigors of the onggi technique, I'm all ears.
 Fortunately I have plenty of other pots to fire in the wood kiln this weekend.
 Went down to the kiln and glazed some pots today and plan to load tomorrow.

 A big thanks to my local oak ash supplier, they make the cleanest oak ash this side of the Rio Grande, not to mention a damn good chunk of BBQ'd meat.
-With the help of the good folks down at Serious Texas BBQ I was able to mix up some ash glaze for the firing this weekend.
+With the help of the good folks down at

 Also, a problem of growing concern, someone has gotten their little hands on my camera recently and has been taking some pretty cute self-portraits.
 I'm on to you mister!